 You also get twenty pieces of floss bobbins so you can loop the unused thread around them when you are finished.

-Be aware that this kit comes with three hundred skeins, not three hundred different colours.
-The colours are varied and vibrant but repeated.
+Be aware that this kit comes with three hundred skeins, not three hundred different colors.
+The colors are varied and vibrant but repeated.

 3. Le Paon 240 Skeins